-Midterm & Final:
+Midterms & Final:

-Both exams will aim to test your knowledge regarding the topics covered in the lecture and assigned course readings, as well as your ability to think critically and apply the learned concepts to novel situations and problems.
-As such, both tests will be a combination of multiple choice questions and short answer questions.
-The final exam will cover all materials discussed throughout the course, but will emphasize the materials covered after the midterm.
+All exams will aim to test your knowledge regarding the topics covered in the lecture and assigned course readings, as well as your ability to think critically and apply the learned concepts to novel situations and problems.
+Exams will be a combination of multiple choice questions and short answer questions, similar to those provided in lecture, the tutorials, and in the quizzes.
+The final exam will cover all materials discussed throughout the course.